 I grew up with three siblings in a working-class Brooklyn Park home.
 My father, a Teamster, spent his days operating a warehouse forklift.
 My mother worked part-time for a company that made toilet paper wraps for American soldiers stationed in Vietnam.
 For additional income, my father would plow snow every winter, and all of us kids had paper routes.
 We relied on each paycheck.

 As a teenager, I made some bad decisions.
 I started drinking and taking drugs, and eventually needed money to support my cocaine habit.
-In 1976, I was arrested and convicted of burglary—an incident that later allowed me to repurpose my life.
+In 1976, I was arrested and convicted of burglary—an incident that allowed me to repurpose my life.
 After serving seven months, I was released to a drug treatment program at Hennepin County Medical Center.
 I’ve been sober for 40 years.
-Wanting to vote again, I applied for and received a full pardon from the State of Minnesota in 1982.
+In 1982, wanting to vote again, I applied for and received a full pardon from the State of Minnesota.

 I am privileged.
 I live as if I never committed an offense.
 It’s systemically unfair.
 Many of my peers will not be given the same opportunity the system gave me—a straight, white man.

 - University of Minnesota: With my second chance, I went back to school.
 I graduated from the University of Minnesota with a Masters Degree in Architecture at age 39—I am repaying my student loans to this day.

 - Student Advocacy: After graduating, I took my first step into organizing and advocacy with the American Institute of Architecture Students.
 In 1996, I was elected National President & CEO of the organization by my peers.
 I advocated on behalf of 35,000 architecture student in the U.S. and Canada and learned the value of grassroots organizing.